Plate & Pipe Outline

 Basic Welding Theory/ Communication Skills in the Trade

-Training will utilize information given in handouts, or in any other method prescribed by the instructor.
-All welding must be performed using safety clothing and equipment in accordance with the Occupational Health and Safety Act and that of Can-Weld.
+Training will utilize information given in handouts, manuals, or in any other method prescribed by the instructor.
+All welding must be performed using P.P.E.
+(Personal Protective Equipment) in accordance with the Occupational Health and Safety Act and that of Can-Weld.

 Testing must measure up to a standard and quality deemed acceptable by the instructor.
 The Program will contain a strong component of practical, hands-on training.
 Upon completion, participants will be expected to perform a practical C.W.B., T.S.S.A. and/or In-House test.

 Remedial options in the form of individual tutorials and attention will be available on an as-needed basis throughout the program.
 This support is available with arrangements with the instructor.
 In addition, an instructor will be available on an on-going basis to discuss your progress and assist in resolving problems or issues with respect to program content.

 Participants and Pre-Program Assessment

 Target trainees are participants who will have identified a clear employment goal related to the welding industry.
 The instructors, who are current and very knowledgeable in the field, will clarify the employment goals and the current labour market knowledge to applicants.